earthly/website/blog/_posts/2023-08-15-dx-three-ways.md

 Bob's worries are a mix.
 He's got Carlos' concerns about developers in his Org.
 And he's got Alice's concerns about the tools he owns.

 Regardless of the use case, though, there is no perfect metric for measuring DX improvements.
 Instead, whether your situation is closer to Alice, Bob, or Carlos, you should center your efforts around developer satisfaction and frustration.
-The best way?
-Field testing.
-It's not easy, but it pays off.
+The least scalable but highest payoff way to do this is field testing.

 ## Field Testing